I'jaz: Study

-The literary quality of the Qur'an has been praised by Muslim scholars and by many non-Muslim scholars.
-Some Muslim scholars claim that early Muslims accepted Islam on the basis of evaluating the Qur'an as a text that surpasses all human production.
-Whilst western views typically ascribe social, ideological, propagandistic, or military reasons for the success of early Islam, Muslim sources view the literary quality of the Qur'an as a decisive factor for the adoption of the Islamic creed and its ideology, resulting in its spread and development in the 7th century.
+The literary quality of the Quran has been praised by Muslim scholars and by many non-Muslim scholars.
+Some Muslim scholars claim that early Muslims accepted Islam on the basis of evaluating the Quran as a text that surpasses all human production.
+Whilst western views typically ascribe social, ideological, propagandistic, or military reasons for the success of early Islam, Muslim sources view the literary quality of the Quran as a decisive factor for the adoption of the Islamic creed and its ideology, resulting in its spread and development in the 7th century.
 A thriving poetic tradition existed at the time of Muhammad, but Muslim scholars such as Afnan Fatani contend that Muhammad had brought, despite being unlettered, something that was superior to anything that the poets and orators had ever written or heard.
-The Qur'an states that poets did not question this, what they rejected was the Qur'an's ideas, especially monotheism and resurrection.
-Numerous Muslim scholars devoted time to finding out why the Qur'an was inimitable.
-The majority of opinions was around eloquence of the Qur'an are in both wording and meaning as its speech does not form to poetry nor prose commonly expressed in all languages.
-However, some Muslims differed, claiming that after handing down the Qur'an, God performed an additional miracle which rendered people unable to imitate the Qur'an, and that this is the source of I'jaz.
+The Quran states that poets did not question this, what they rejected was the Quran's ideas, especially monotheism and resurrection.
+Numerous Muslim scholars devoted time to finding out why the Quran was inimitable.
+The majority of opinions was around eloquence of the Quran are in both wording and meaning as its speech does not form to poetry nor prose commonly expressed in all languages.
+However, some Muslims differed, claiming that after handing down the Quran, God performed an additional miracle which rendered people unable to imitate the Quran, and that this is the source of I'jaz.
 This idea was less popular, however.

-Nonlinguistic approaches focus on the inner meanings of the Qur'an.
-Oliver Leaman, favoring a nonlinguistic approach, criticizes the links between aesthetic judgment and faith and argues that it is possible to be impressed by something without thinking that it came about supernaturally and vice versa it is possible to believe in the divine origin of the Qur'an without agreeing to the aesthetic supremacy of the text.
-He thinks that it is the combination of language, ideas, and hidden meanings of the Qur'an that makes it an immediately convincing product.
+Nonlinguistic approaches focus on the inner meanings of the Quran.
+Oliver Leaman, favoring a nonlinguistic approach, criticizes the links between aesthetic judgment and faith and argues that it is possible to be impressed by something without thinking that it came about supernaturally and vice versa it is possible to believe in the divine origin of the Quran without agreeing to the aesthetic supremacy of the text.
+He thinks that it is the combination of language, ideas, and hidden meanings of the Quran that makes it an immediately convincing product.